blue-yonder/tsfresh/docs/text/feature_extraction_settings.rst

 >>> from tsfresh.feature_extraction import extract_features
 >>> extract_features(df, default_fc_parameters=settings)

-The ``default_fc_parameters`` is expected to be a dictionary, which maps feature calculator names (the function names you can find in the :mod:`tsfresh.feature_extraction.feature_calculators` file) to a list of dictionaries, which are the parameters with which the function will be called (as key value pairs).
-Each function parameter combination, that is in this dict will be called during the extraction and will produce a feature.
+The ``default_fc_parameters`` is expected to be a dictionary which maps feature calculator names (the function names you can find in the :mod:`tsfresh.feature_extraction.feature_calculators` file) to a list of dictionaries, which are the parameters with which the function will be called (as key value pairs).
+Each function-parameter combination that is in this dict will be called during the extraction and will produce a feature.
 If the function does not take any parameters, the value should be set to `None`.

-For example
+For example:

 .. code:: python